MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeServer/server-conferencing/conferencing-feature-fails-for-mandatory-user.md

 #### Microsoft Outlook 2013 or Microsoft Outlook 2010

 1. Open Microsoft Outlook on the Windows client-based computer.
-2. Choose Calendar from the Outlook Navigation menu
+2. Choose Calendar from the Outlook Navigation menu.
 3. On the Outlook Calendar toolbar click on the New Lync Meeting or Lync Online Meeting button.

     The following error information will be displayed in a Microsoft Lync 2013 dialog: